ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/User.md

 ## Overview

-The Date control type allows you to select a user from a list of available users.
+The User control type allows you to select a user from a list of available users.

 Menu Closed                      | Menu Open :-------------------------------:|:------------------------: